Advanced Writing: The Natural Sciences:

 By the end of the term there should be seven grades for each student on my roster.
 These I will average together to form the final grade.
-I should have three grades for the three essays written outside class (#s 1-3), and three for the essays written in class (Lettered A-C).
+I should have three grades for the three essays written outside class (#s 1-3), and three for the book reviews (Lettered A-C).
 (The grades for the the annotated bibliography and abstract of Essay #3 will be included in the grade for that paper.)
 The seventh grade will be for the short talk.
 All writing assignments and the short talk are due on the day set; if your essay is late, the grade will be pulled down one element for every session, it is late.
-You must give your talk on the day cited on the short talk schedule (which will be handed out by the end of the second or beginning of the third week of the term) so as to ensure only one person will talk on a given day.
+You must give your talk on the day cited on the short talk schedule so as to ensure only one person will talk on a given day.

 I also take into account 1) your attendance record; 2) your participation in class; 3) if you came for help if you needed it (i.e., planning the essay, thinking up a perspective; organizing it, revising it and so on); and, 3) those essays or short talks which showed that you cared, that you really thought about your subject and made an effort to find something out about it or to explore it and to write something intelligent and coherent and complete.
 While I, of course, will not deny the genius his or her A, I always also take hard work into account and will reward someone who has journeyed from a lesser place to a better one through effort.
 I also take attendance and class participation into account; it matters to me whether you come and it matters whether you have done the reading or participate or not (see Assumptions above).